-Significant estimates and assumptions are made in the areas of determining the provision for unpaid and unreported claims and fair value of financial instruments (see Note 5).
+Significant estimates and assumptions are made in the areas of determining the valuation of policy liabilities (see Notes 5 and 8).
 Actual results may differ materially from those estimates.

 (k) Income taxes

 No provision for income taxes is recorded in these financial statements.
 The results of operations of the insurance pools under management, including administrative expenses incurred by the Alberta Non-Grid RSP, are included in the members' income for tax assessment purposes.